1) What is the legal framework governing bribery in Kenya?

 - Failure of a private entity to prevent bribery by a person associated with it (Bribery Act, Section 10)

 - Assisting a person or a private entity to give a bribe (Section 13, Bribery Act)

 - Reference to an associated person in the Act shall mean a person who performs services on behalf of another person as an agent, employee or in any other capacity (Section 11, Bribery Act).

-The Bribery Act applies to the conduct of public and private entities within Kenya as well as activities done outside Kenya (Section 15, Bribery Act).
+The Bribery Act applies to the conduct of citizens of Kenya, public and private entities within Kenya as well as activities done outside Kenya (Section 15, Bribery Act).

-The Bribery Act covers functions and activities to which a bribe relates performed by state officers, public officers, foreign public officials, private individuals, private and public entities and partnerships (Sections 7, 16 and 17, Bribery Act).
+The scope of the Bribery Act is extensive and covers functions and activities to which a bribe relates performed by state officers, public officers, foreign public officials, private individuals, private and public entities and partnerships (Sections 7, 16 and 17, Bribery Act).

 Additionally, private entities can be held liable for failing to put in place procedures for the prevention of bribery (Section 9, Bribery Act).